 This time of year always feels like the start of something new.
-Theater productions are opening left and right, the big companies are back from their summer break, and the number of people that I want to write about is increasing exponentially.
+The college where I work is getting ready to welcome students back.
+Theater productions announcements are filling my inbox, and the number of people that I want to write about is increasing exponentially.

 But first, let's enjoy a little chocolate.
-This recipe comes from one of the great writers being published by Timid Pirate in Seattle.
+This recipe comes from one of the great Cobalt City writers published by Timid Pirate in Seattle.
 It is, quite appropriately, a brownie recipe for pirates.
 Enjoy!

 *-*-*-* *-*-*-* *-*-*-*